gtauzin/metaLBM/README.md

 ```

 To generate documentation for the project, you need a working `doxygen`
 installation.
-Run from your `solverbuild` directory:
+Run from your [solver/build](solver/build) directory:

 ```shell
 make doc
 ```

-Documentation will be generated in a subfolder `solver/doc` and the webpage can be
+Documentation will be generated in a subfolder [solver/doc](solver/doc) and the webpage
-found in `solver/doc/html/index.html`.
+can be found in [solver/doc/html/index.html](solver/doc/html/index.html).

 Check the [Wiki](https://gitlab.com/rooknrowl/metaLBM/wikis/home) for
 additional tips on how to run a simulation.